Billionaire Profile

 $42M

-Provides essential items and services to families in need
+Provides essential products and services to programs addressing family poverty.

 Business Philosophy & Leadership